 h.
-Transit Mix Concrete.
+Transit Mix Concrete Containing Type I Cement.

-Transit Mix Concrete shall be from a plant from which the concrete can be delivered and placed within 60 minutes from the start of mixing.
+Transit Mix Concrete, containing Type I Cement, shall be from a plant from which the concrete can be delivered and placed within 60 minutes from time the cement is placed in contact with the aggregate the start of mixing.